This consulting resume guide will help you avoid the most common consulting resume mistakes and help your resume stand out from the crowd.

 Here is an example of an Extracurricular Activities Section:

-The Education Section should be short to give yourself more space for your work experience.
+The Education Section of your consulting resume should be short to give yourself more space for your work experience.

 List your school name, degree, and major.